magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 ### Saint mode prerequisites {#saint-prereq}
 You should designate one machine as the primary installation.
 On this machine, install the main instance of Magento, mySQL database, and Varnish.
 On this installation of Magento, you must turn off static file versioning.
 From Admin, set **Stores > Configuration > Advanced > Developer > Static Files Settings > Sign Static Files** to **No**.

 On all other machines, the Magento instance must have access the primary machine's mySQL database.
-On these instances, make sure **Sign Static Files** is set to **Yes**.
+On these instances, make sure **Sign Static Files** is set to **No**.

 Finally, all Magento instances must be in production mode.
 Before Varnish starts, clear the cache on each instance.
 In Admin, go to **System > Cache Management** and click **Flush Magento Cache**.
 You can also run the following command to clear the cache: